Covid 19 Coronavirus: After lockdown, three women were killed. Who were Angela, Tania, and Shirley?

 "She did not deserve to die the way she did."

-The first death was Tania Hadley, a solo mum and courier driver from Mt Roskill.
+The first death was Tania Hadley, a solo mum from Mt Roskill who worked for a courier company.
 Emergency services were called to her small, suburban home on May Rd around 7.30am on Friday, May 1, in the middle of level 3 of lockdown.

 When police got there, a car was on fire.
 Witnesses described how a man had chased two women, with one locking herself in the car to get away.
 The second woman, Tania, was covered in petrol and on fire.
 She'd been stabbed before being set alight, they said.